dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 ## `var` pattern

-Beginning with C# 7.0, you use a *`var` pattern* to match any expression, including `null`, and assign its result to a new local variable, as the following example shows:
+You use a *`var` pattern* to match any expression, including `null`, and assign its result to a new local variable, as the following example shows:

 :::code language="csharp" source="snippets/patterns/VarPattern.cs" id="KeepInterimResult":::